MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-overview.md

 The styling framework for Power Pages currently is provided via Bootstrap version 3 (v3) framework.
 Bootstrap released its latest update by launching version 5.2.2 (version 5), with enhanced UX functionalities and out-of-the-box components such as accordion, offcanvas and RTL support.

 > [!NOTE]
 > - You can create websites in Power Pages using Bootstrap version 5 (preview).
-More information: [Create Power Pages sites with Bootstrap version 5 (preview)](../configure/bootstrap-version-5.md)
+More information: [Enable Bootstrap version 5 in your environment (preview)](../configure/bootstrap-version-5.md)
 > - You can also migrate your existing version 3 websites to version 5.
 More information: [Migrate an existing site to Bootstrap version 5 (preview)](../configure/migrate-bootstrap.md)

 ## Customize Bootstrap